benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 - a biannual **gallery exhibition** and **multimedia music performance** held on campus (perhaps in the new cultural centre) as the capstone for each student's work in the c/c/c studio

+There'll be lots of other stuff, too: building a community, deepening ANU CS/CECS's relationships with ACT High Schools, etc. But that's intangible stuff, so I'm not sure if it counts as a deliverable.

 ## Project Sponsor and Stakeholders